gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 Title: WebGL 3D - Point Lighting
 Description: How to implement point lighting in WebGL

-This article is a continuation of <a href="webgl-3d-lighting-directional.html">WebGL 3D Directional Lighting</a>.
-If you haven't read that I suggest <a href="webgl-3d-lighting-directional.html">you start there</a>.
+This article is a continuation of [WebGL 3D Directional Lighting](webgl-3d-lighting-directional.html).
+If you haven't read that I suggest [you start there](webgl-3d-lighting-directional.html).

 In the last article we covered directional lighting where the light is coming universally from the same direction.
 We set that direction before rendering.